SUE BRASWELL

 Juried Exhibits

-2003, The Art League Gallery, Alexandria, VA, “Small Works Exhibit”
+2003, The Art League Gallery, Alexandria, VA “Small Works Exhibit”

-2004, The Art League Gallery, Alexandria, VA, “37th Annual Patrons’ Show”
+2004, The Art League Gallery, Alexandria, VA “37th Annual Patrons’ Show”

-2007-2022, Piedmont Regional Art Show, The Plains, VA
+2007-2023, Piedmont Regional Art Show, The Plains, VA

 2021, National Oil and Acrylic Painters Society, Best of America Small Works, Principle Gallery, Charleston, SC

-2022, National Oil and Acrylic Painters Society, Spring International On-line Exhibit
+2022, National Oil and Acrylic Painters Society, Spring International Online Exhibit

 2022, National Oil and Acrylic Painters Society, Best of America, Wilcox Gallery, Jackson, WY

-2022, Art Renewal Center 16th International Salon, Finalist
+2022, Art Renewal Center, 16th International Salon, Finalist

 Statement

 My studies in the 1970s and 80s were focused on printmaking and drawing.
 A decade later after a career in graphic design, I returned to the fine arts, specifically oil painting.
-The study of light and line that I found exciting in lithography and etching continue to fascinate me in painting.